electronicvisions/brainscales2-demos/tutorial_6-multicompartment.rst

 As mentioned before, one of the circuits connects via a conductance to the somatic line and the other via the switch.
 In order to establish connections between the compartments, we have to close the somatic line for every second neuron circuit.
-This time we have to handle the first and last compartment separately as they only have one connection to the somatic line.
+This time we have to ignore the first and last compartment as they only have one connection to the somatic line.

 .. code:: ipython3